metamagic-games/dnd-homebrews/src/Races/Pearl/Pearl.md

 __Insidious Mind.__ From character level 3, Pearls can cast Command once per Short Rest.
 From character level 3, Pearls can cast the spell Charm Person once per Long Rest.

-__Inscrutible Mind.__ The minds of Pearls and their hosts cannot be read.
-Pearls have advantage against charms.
+__Inscrutible Mind.__ Pearls have an unarmoured defence of 13 + intelligence modifier.
+The minds of Pearls and their hosts cannot be read, and Pearls have advantage against charms.

 __Manifest Mind.__ Pearls can cast spells without their spoken components, and therefore can can cast some spells even when they don't have control of their host.

+__Languages.__ Having lived many ages and having inhabitted many bodies, Pearls speak many languages.
+You can speak, and read Common and 3 other languages.